disqus/mule/README.rst

 - Add proper KeyboardInterrupt support (for non-failfast) as exists in Django proper.

-- Mule should import app.mule for registering hooks
+- Automatically import all app.mule for registering hooks

-- Mule should support a post_setup, and pre_teardown method so that things like REDIS_DB can be changed based on runner.